openstack/openstack-manuals/doc/arch-design/source/design-storage/design-storage-concepts.rst

 Block storage
 ~~~~~~~~~~~~~

+Block storage is implemented in OpenStack by the
-The Block Storage service (cinder) in OpenStacs.
+Block Storage service (cinder).
 Because these volumes are
 persistent, they can be detached from one instance and re-attached to another
 instance and the data remains intact.